nonizawa/SSA-for-MAX-CUT/README.md

 --param: There are eight parameters written in ssa.py

+You can find the simulation results in ./result.

 #### SSAI

 Here is a python program for SSAI that can run, like SSA.
 - ssai.py

-It has the same option as well as SSA.
+It has the same options as well as SSA.

 #### SA

 Also, here is a python program for traditional SA.
 - sa.py

-Here is the option.
+Here is the options.

 --file-path: a graph file